-This was the outcome of “Playing, Learning and Speaking”, a project launched by America Solidaria in partnership with the San Carlos Borromeo Day School in March of 2011, and the teacher was a man named Pierre.
-That day, America Solidaria directors sat in the back of the classroom and watched as Pierre used the Dynamic Feedback Method to gage his student’s level of understanding for a grammar exercise.
+This was the outcome of “Playing, Learning and Speaking”, a project launched by America Solidaria in partnership with the San Carlos Borromeo Day School in March of 2011, and the teacher was a man named Jeudy.
+That day, America Solidaria directors sat in the back of the classroom and watched as Jeudy used the Dynamic Feedback Method to gage his student’s level of understanding for a grammar exercise.
 He posed questions to the class, asked students to raise their hands, and encouraged them to explain how they got to their answers.
 It felt great to see hard work pay off.

-Pierre is now one of many teachers paving the way for huge educational strides in Haiti.
+Jeudy is now one of many teachers paving the way for huge educational strides in Haiti.
 For decades, Haitian schools and teachers have been using rote learning, a memorization technique based on repetition, to teach students in all subject areas.
 However, nearly every study shows that rote learning is ineffective, and educational experts urge schools to use more participatory methods to teach students.
 Because the teachers at San Carlos Borromeo were trained in standard Haitian pedagogy, they did not have the training they needed to better teach their classes and could not make the necessary adjustments for students with disabilities.
 On top of this, the school had scarce educational resources and poor engagement levels from parents and family members.
 The faculty and staff knew they needed to make a change—and so they reached out to us.

 Our International Service Fellows jumped right in and worked with teachers to give them the tools and training needed to enrich pedagogical practices and implement more effective teaching methods.
 The school began taking on new techniques and the students showed significant educational improvements.
 They were excited to come to school and expand their horizons, and in turn, their teachers were excited to teach and remained fully engaged in the process.
 Students with disabilities received the accommodations they needed to succeed.
 In the seven years since we’ve been there, we have been able to directly impact 300 students and teachers, and indirectly influence 761 people (parents, relatives, community members, etc.).